mesosphere/dcos-docs-site/pages/1.13/installing/evaluation/aws/aws-remote-region/index.md

 Another important topic to mention is naming.
 To distinguish between instances of your main and your remote region we introduced the `name_prefix` variable which allows you to add a prefix to the name of every resource.
 In this example we set the `name_prefix` to the short name of the remote region.

-In the following example you will also find the [Shared config options](#Shared-config-options) being used in the module call referenced by e.g. `local.admin_ips` and the [Provider](#Remote-region-provider) we specified for the region
+In the following example you will also find the [shared config options](#shared-config-options) being used in the module call referenced by e.g. `local.admin_ips` and the [provider](#remote-region-provider) we specified for the region

 ```bash
 #...